 From my monstrous stash, I also tried Cricut iron-on vinyl, a generic Amazon iron-on, and Hobby Lobby’s Paper Studio iron-on.

-All three produced great appliques and were easier to tear!
+All three produced great appliques and were easy to tear!

 The glitter vinyl from Siser was the thickest of all, so it stretched the least when I used it.
 However, the others weren’t too difficult to work with.

-As such, I’m concluding that most HTV types are compatible with machine embroidery, but let me know your experiences!
+All that to say, I’m concluding that most HTV types are compatible with machine embroidery, but test the thicker iron-on options before stitching an entire project with them!

 Anatomy of HTV Vinyl: Finding the Right Part To Use